 - Developing education programs and information services about developments in health IT and health policy of interest to physicians.
 This includes marketing services and products tailored to the needs and interests of OntarioMD stakeholders.

 - Engaging stakeholders including physicians and other clinicians, in order to assess their views on OntarioMD services and benefits, and on the technology adoption.
 This information is then de-identified for use in economic and policy analysis, research and future planning.

 - OntarioMD led, or collaborative research and publications related to the progress and effectiveness of use and adoption of technology and digital health delivery tools.

-- Delivering personal information on behalf of health information custodians in regards to HRM or related services.
+- Delivering personal information on behalf of health information custodians with respect to HRM or related services.

-- Supporting physicians and clinicians with any technical issues related to OntarioMD supported products (e.g., HRM).
+- Supporting clinicians with any technical issues related to OntarioMD supported products (e.g., HRM).